darkrider00/notes/things/SELF disicipline.md

 no matter how much we try to resist the world will always have plenty of things to offer, that will persuade and grab our attention

+  industriousness : a Stoic virtue act of being active and disciplined
+- lack of love for oneself - laziness